digital-craftsman-de/ids/README.md

 }
 ```

-This can be combined with the [CQRS bundle](https://github.com/digital-craftsman-de/cqrs) to have serialized ids there.
+This can be combined with the [CQS bundle](https://github.com/digital-craftsman-de/cqs-routing) to have serialized ids there.

 ### Doctrine types